HaramChoi-askui/custom-element/README.md

 - After successfully running the code, you will be able to see the landscape of **Machu Picchu**, the most iconic citadel of the lost empire Inca.

 - It is possible that you end up with a plain **Google Map** without having the **Street View** enabled.
-It might be caused by various reasons, but the most likely scenario is due to the different resolutions of the screen(your display can have a different resolution than mine).
-You could try to **adjust the amount of the pixel offset** that is given to the `moveMouseRelativelyTo()`.
+It might be caused by various reasons, but the most likely scenario is due to the different resolutions of the screen (your display can have a different resolution than mine).
+You could try to **adjust the amount of the pixel offset** that is given to the `moveMouseRelativelyTo()`, for example, try with `moveMouseRelativelyTo(-5, -15)`.

-## Breaking Down the Test Code
+## Breaking Down the Code

 ### 1) Open the Web Browser and Go To the Desired Website